Generative Adversarial Super-Resolution at the Edge with Knowledge Distillation: Experiments

 The typical practical setting used for robot teleoperation and exploration in unknown environments is composed of a ground station and a rover connected to the same wireless network.
-As shown in Fig.\ref{fig:robot_scheme}, we adopted this ground station configuration to test the transmission of images through a ROS2 topic, as should be done in any robotic application to stream what the robot sees or to receive visual data and feed perception and control algorithms for autonomous navigation and mapping.
-For the experiment we use both an Intel RealSense D435i camera\footnote{https://www.intelrealsense.com/depth-camera-d435i/} and a Logitech C920 webcam\footnote{https://www.logitech.com/it-it/products/webcams/c920-pro-hd-webcam.960-001055.html} mounted on a Clearpath Jackal robot\footnote{https://clearpathrobotics.com/jackal-small-unmanned-ground-vehicle/}, together with a Microhard BulletPlus\footnote{https://www.microhardcorp.com/BulletPlus-NA2.php} router for image transmission.
-The available image resolutions with RealSense cameras, which are the standard RGBD sensors for visual perception in robotics, are $(320\times240)$ and $(640\times480)$, whereas the framerate typically varies between 15 and 30 fps.
+As shown in Fig. \ref{fig:robot_scheme}, we adopted this ground station configuration to test the transmission of images through a ROS2 topic, as should be done in any robotic application to stream what the robot sees or to receive visual data and feed perception and control algorithms for autonomous navigation and mapping.
+For this experiment, we use both an Intel RealSense D435i camera\footnote{\url{https://www.intelrealsense.com/depth-camera-d435i/}} and a Logitech C920 webcam\footnote{\url{https://www.logitech.com/it-it/products/webcams/c920-pro-hd-webcam.960-001055.html}} mounted on a Clearpath Jackal robot\footnote{\url{https://clearpathrobotics.com/jackal-small-unmanned-ground-vehicle/}}, together with a Microhard BulletPlus\footnote{\url{https://www.microhardcorp.com/BulletPlus-NA2.php}} router for image transmission.
+The available image resolutions with RealSense cameras, the standard RGBD sensors for visual perception in robotics, are $(320\times240)$ and $(640\times480)$, whereas the framerate typically varies between 15 and 30 fps.

-Despite the absence of strong bandwidth limitations, transmission delays or partial loss of packets, the maximum resolution and framerate allowed by ROS2 communication are extremely low: we find that at 30 fps the maximum transmissible resolution for RGB is $(120\times120)$ with a bandwidth of 20 Mb/s, while reducing the framerate to 5 fps the limit is $(320\times240)$.This strict trade-off between framerate and resolution hinders the high-speed motion of a robotic platform in mission, increasing the risk of collision due to reduced scene supervision.
+Despite the absence of strong bandwidth limitations, transmission delays, or partial loss of packets, the maximum resolution and framerate allowed by ROS2 communication are extremely low: we find that at 30 fps, the maximum transmissible resolution for RGB is $(120\times120)$ with a bandwidth of 20 Mb/s while reducing the framerate to 5 fps the limit is $(320\times240)$.
+This strict trade-off between framerate and resolution hinders the high-speed motion of a robotic platform in a mission, increasing the risk of collision due to reduced scene supervision.
 Even selecting \textit{best effort} in the Quality of Service (QoS) settings, which manage the reception of packages through topics, the detected performances are always scarce.